 Krause Berry Farms is open 7 days a week from 9 am – 5 pm during the summer months.
 From September through May the farm is open with seasonal hours.

-The market and bakery are open.
-Shop for pre-packaged bakery goods, fresh/frozen berries, frozen pies, meals, preserves, and our home and garden giftware.
+The market and bakery are open and there are lots of special events.
+Shop for pre-packaged bakery goods, fresh/frozen berries, frozen pies, meals, preserves, and home and garden giftware.

 U-Pick fields are open but personal containers are no longer accepted.
-Purchase a basket at the U-pick booth.
+Purchase a container at the U-pick booth.
+Everyone over two must have a container.

 View from the road of Krause Berry farm Langley.
 One of the top places to find summer berries in Metro Vancouver.